blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 where each task consists of 2D pictures of a certain object.
 The objects are rotated by some angle from an (unknown) canonical pose in every picture.
 Each picture is labelled by the angle, by which the object is rotated from the objects canonical pose.

-In a memorization overfitting scenario, a model would memorize the canonical pose of all the objects shown during training.
+In a memorization overfitting scenario, a model  learns and memorizes the canonical pose of all the objects shown during training.
 This way, the model doesn't need to adapt anymore during fine-tuning in the meta-training phase.
-It could just recognize which object it is looking at, and calculate the angle from the remembered canonical pose.\\
+For correctly dealing with the test examples during training, it could just recognize which object it is looking at, and calculate the angle from the remembered canonical pose.\\
 This becomes a problem, when unseen objects are shown to the model during meta-testing.
-Here, it would be critical to infer the canonical pose form the training examples to correctly infer the rotation angle for the test examples.
-This, however, was not learned by the model in this example.
+Here, it would be critical to infer the canonical pose form the training examples, to correctly infer the rotation angle for the test examples.
+This, however, is not learned by the model in this example.

 When uniformly initializaing of the classification head for all classe, one forces the model to adapt during fine-tuning, as otherwise it would predict only at chance level.